cypress-io/cypress-documentation/source/guides/dashboard/runs.md

 {% imgTag /img/dashboard/run-details.png "run-details" %}

-# Cancelling runs

-You can cancel a run currently in progress from the Dashboard.
-Runs can only be cancelled by members of a project.

-To cancel a run:

-- Click on a run in progress from the run list
-- Click on "Cancel Run" in the upper-right corner of the run details page
-- Click **Yes, cancel this run** to confirm. **Note: this cannot be undone**

-Cancelling a run in progress cannot be undone.
-Once you click "Cancel Run", a confirmation message will appear.
-Click the red "Yes, cancel this run" button to proceed.

-{% video local /img/snippets/cancelling-run.mp4 %}

-Once a run is cancelled:

-- The run status will update to cancelled
-- All incompleted instances of the run will be marked as cancelled
-- A message will appear on the run details page showing the time of cancellation and the user that cancelled the run
-- The run will update to cancelled in GitHub if integration is enabled
-- All active test runners associated with the run will exit with an error

-{% imgTag /img/dashboard/cancel-run-error.png "cancel-run-error" %}

-When a run is cancelled, any tests that have already been recorded to the Dashboard will have the test results available in the run details view.
-Any recorded tests will also count against the monthly test recording limit.

-If you have Analytics enabled, cancelled runs will appear in the {% url "Runs over time" analytics#Runs-over-time %} chart.
-Runs can also be filtered by cancellation status.

-# Archiving runs

-Runs that have been cancelled or are in an errored state can be archived from the Dashboard.
-Archiving a run will remove it from the run list and {% url "Analytics" analytics %} reporting.

-Any test recorded to the Dashboard will count against your monthly test recording limit, even if it has been archived.

-Archived runs can still be accessed by the URL to that run.
-The format is:

-`https://dashboard.cypress.io/projects/{project ID}/runs/{run number}`

-Archived runs can be restored from the run detail page.

-{% imgTag /img/dashboard/restore-from-archive.png "restore-from-archive" %}

 # {% fa fa-file-code-o fa-fw %} Spec files

 You can see the result of each spec file that ran within **Specs**.
 There is also the option to switch between **Timeline View** and **Bar Chart View**.